Thaksin: Former Thai PM's prison sentence reduced to a year

 He was then moved to the luxury wing of a state hospital after complaining of heart problems.

-Mr Thaksin has always said the outstanding sentences, over charges of corruption and abuse of power, were politically motivated.
+Mr Thaksin had previously said the outstanding sentences, over charges of corruption and abuse of power, were politically motivated.

 Deposed by a military coup in 2006, Mr Thaksin, one of Thailand's most influential and polarising personalities, left the country two years later to avoid a prison sentence.